weeping-angel/Persona/README.md

 # Persona
 Its is the solution of the problem from IBM Hack Challenge - "Help me with my mood".
-Here we analyse the tweets and Instagram posts of a user of previous 24 hours or more, and perform sentiment analysis using IBM Watson Tone Analyzer.
-Then we make suggestions/recommendations according to the mood of the person using reinforcement learning.
+In this project, we analyse the tweets and Instagram posts of an user of previous 24 hours or more, and perform sentiment analysis using IBM Watson Tone Analyzer.
+Then we make suggestions/recommendations according to the mood of the person using reinforcement learning to maintain or improve his/her mental health.
+This is a Social-media Health Analysis and Display Engine (SHADE).
+Its main aim is to eliminate any negative state of mind that might have adverse effect on user's daily life.

 Pre-requisities: